Anushka091922/Jet-tagging-with-convolutional-neural-networks-Particle-Physics-/README.md

 ### Particle physics
 •	The Particle Data Group [(https://pdg.lbl.gov/2021/reviews/contents_sports.html)] has a wonderfully concise review on machine learning.
 You can find it under Mathematical Tools > Machine Learning.

-•	Jet Substructure at the Large Hadron Collider by A. Larkowski et al (2017).
-Although ancient by deep learning standards (most papers are outdated the moment they land on the arXiv 🙃), this review covers all the concepts we’ll need when looking at jets and how to tag them with neural networks.
+•	Jet Substructure at the Large Hadron Collider by A. Larkowski et al (2017). [(https://arxiv.org/abs/1709.04464)]

-•	HEPML-LivingReview.
-A remarkable project that catalogues loads of papers about machine learning and particles physics in a useful set of categories.
+•	HEPML-LivingReview.[(https://iml-wg.github.io/HEPML-LivingReview/)] A remarkable project that catalogues loads of papers about machine learning and particles physics in a useful set of categories.

-•	Physics Meets ML.
-A regular online seminar series that brings together researchers from the machine learning and physics communities.
+•	Physics Meets ML. [(http://www.physicsmeetsml.org/0] A regular online seminar series that brings together researchers from the machine learning and physics communities.

 •	Machine Learning and the Physical Sciences.
-A recent workshop at the NeurIPS conference that covers the whole gamut of machine learning and physics

 •	Graph Neural Networks in Particle Physics by J. Shlomi et al (2020).
-A concise summary of applying graph networks to experimental particle physics
+[9https://arxiv.org/abs/2007.136810] A concise summary of applying graph networks to experimental particle physics

 ### Deep learning
 •	Deep Learning for Coders with Fastai and PyTorch by Jeremy Howard and Sylvain Gugger.